Skip to content

 Co-founder, Employ Borderless

-A PEO (Professional Employer Organization), also known as a third-party service provider, is an outsourcing model that provides HR services to businesses, which include payroll processing, benefits administration, and compliance support.
+A PEO (Professional Employer Organization), also called a third-party service provider, is an outsourcing model that provides HR services to businesses, including payroll processing, benefits administration, and compliance support.

-Companies record wages by using a PEO to save time and cost, track accurately, reduce administrative burden, provide compliance support, reduce payroll liability, and time and attendance tracking.
+Companies route wage recording through a PEO to save time and cost, track pay accurately, reduce administrative burden, gain compliance support, lower payroll liability, and centralize time and attendance tracking.

 PEO wage record steps